garrettwong/gcp-logging-tests/README.md

 We recommend ensuring that you familiarize yourself with the different types of [Google Cloud Audit Logs](https://cloud.google.com/logging/docs/audit).

-### Configuring Github Secrets (Actions)

-For reference, configure the 2 Action secrets: `GCP_CREDENTIALS` and `GCP_PROJECT` at https://github.com/garrettwong/gcp-logging-tests/settings/secrets/actions

 ### Prerequisites

-* A Google Cloud Project with an associated Billing Account
+1. A Google Cloud Project with an associated Billing Account
-* The default role of roles/owner will work.
-If you do not have owner, you will need the following roles: (`roles/compute.admin, roles/storage.admin, roles/resourcemanager.projectIamAdmin`) for:
+1. The default role of `roles/owner` will work.
+If you do not have owner, you will need the following roles: (`roles/compute.admin`, `roles/storage.admin`, `roles/resourcemanager.projectIamAdmin`) - the service account will create GCE VMs, GCS buckets, FW rules, Subnets, and SetIAMPolicy
-  * Create GCE VMs
-  * Create GCS Buckets
-  * Create Firewall Rules
-  * Update Subnet Configurations
-  * Set IAM Policy

 ### Running init.sh